 Overbite vs Underbite: What You Need to Know

 When people think of braces, many of them only think about braces correcting crooked teeth.
 While this is a big part of what braces do, they also treat underbites and overbites, both of which can cause major oral issues if left untreated.
-They can also impact appearance and self-confidence.
-To help you understand the differences in an overbite vs. underbite, Fravel Brewer Orthodontics has put together some information about these two oral diagnoses.
+These types of bites can also impact appearance and self-confidence.
+To help you understand the differences in an overbite vs. underbite, Fravel Brewer Orthodontics in Orlando has put together some information about these two oral conditions.

 How to tell if you have an underbite or overbite